Warm Pears and Baby Greens with Chèvre Medallions

 - 3 tablespoons sherry wine or white balsamic vinegar Add to list

-- Sea salt and cracked black pepper to taste Add to list
+- Salt and cracked black pepper to taste Add to list

 - 1/4 cup extra virgin olive oil Add to list

-- 4 to 6 cups mixed organic baby greens or first-of-season baby organic spinach Add to list
+- 4 to 6 cups mixed baby greens or baby spinach Add to list

 Primrose Chèvre Cheese Medallions